nccgroup/kube-auto-analyzer/README.md

 ### Additional Vulnerability Checks

 We're starting to implement checks for common Kubernetes vulnerabilities.
-Some of these can be derived from the CIS compliance checks, but in order to get more of a change of picking them up, we're implementing direct checks as well.
+Some of these can be derived from the CIS compliance checks, but in order to get more of a chance of picking them up, we're implementing direct checks as well.

  - Unauthenticated Kubelet check.
 Test in place for external access and internal access (via kaa-agent)
  - Unauthenticated API access Check.
 TBD